A Guide to Incident Severity Levels

 Defining Your Severity Levels

-You can employ various strategies to come up with a common language.
+Ultimately, you can employ various strategies to come up with a common language.
 What works best for one organization may not be ideal for another.
 The right language for your incident response team depends on factors such as your organization’s size, the nature and frequency of incidents, and your team’s composition.
 One strategy is to reference the severity levels from another team or company.
 You should pick a similar source—for example, a company in the same industry.
 Even if you may not benefit from using another company’s exact system, their levels can still form the basis for yours.

 Most importantly, ensure everyone understands the wording.
 You can run some hypothetical incident response scenarios by team members as a stress test.
 If their severity levels align, you have successfully established the common language.
 If not, the severity levels need further refinement.